By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 479|Page: 1|3 min read

 Using insulation layers has become one of the strategies for alleviating and/or preventing the frost-heave problem during winter and thaw-weakening during spring.
 Surface heave alters the road profile and can negatively affect the road’s ride quality, especially if the heave is differential and uneven.
-Thaw weakening during spring may result in imposing the spring load restriction (SLR) on low volume road.
+Thaw weakening during spring may result in imposing the spring load restriction (SLR) on low volume roads.
 The subsequent weak subgrade support during thaw season results in higher deflections that cause accumulation of fatigue in the pavement and leads to different types of cracks and deterioration, including alligator cracking.
 If the insulation layer provides an adequate load bearing capacity for the pavement and does not create an unfavorable moisture regime in the system, using it will result in reducing the depth of frost penetration into the pavement structure.
-This can enable design engineers to moderate the base/subbase layers’ thicknesses and, thus, limit the depletion of natural aggregate resources and move towards more economical and sustainable design strategies.
+This can enable design engineers to moderate the base/subbase layers’ thicknesses and, thus, limit the depletion of natural aggregate resources and move towards more economical and sustainable design strategies (Smith, 2020).

 Browse our vast selection of original essay samples, each expertly formatted and styled